 Curt McNamara is an experienced engineer, biomimicry educator and Buckminster Fuller scholar.
-We recently caught up with him to discuss his career as well as his fully online course devoted to the subject of Bucky Fuller’s work called, Geometry of Thinking.
-The course begins May 29 and registration is open.
-This is a 10-week course that is a core part of MCAD’s Sustainable Design Online Program.
+We recently caught up with him to discuss his career as well as his fully online course devoted to the subject of nature-inspired design and Bucky Fuller’s work called, Nature’s Design Rules for Sustainability.
+This is a 10-week course that is a core part of MCAD’s Sustainable Design Program and will be offered in Summer 2014.

 SDO: What spurred you to become a sustainable designer?